itsmonskers/travel-wiki-updated/README.md

-# Carlo's Travel Wiki — Netlify Deployment Guide
+# Travel Wiki — Netlify Deployment Guide

 ## How it works (security model)